-3.2 Data collection and analysis
+2.3 Data collection

-The data were collected from record book of Nazim poultry farm, Akter poultry farm and Absar poultry farm.
-These three farms used Advance, Nourish and Euro feed respectively.
+The data were collected from record book of Sadeque poultry farm, Nasir poultry farm and Vai vai poultry farm.
+These three farms used CP, Nourish and Euro feed respectively.
 They procured the day old chicks from hatchery.
 After purchasing the chicks they were reared this broiler under intensive management system up to market.
 The live weight of chicks was recorded at day old and every week up to 4 weeks of age.
 Feed intake and live weight gain of each flock were recorded weekly to know the average feed intake and weight gain of the broilers.
-Feed Conversion Ratio (kg feed/kg wt. gain) was calculated by dividing feed intake with body weight gain (Mwale et al., 2008).